 We saw what was happening to our kids during quarantine – for lack of a better way to describe it, under lockdown our kids were ‘wilting.’

 Sure they had virtual school in the spring, and we did lot of family activities, and they could talk on the phone or facetime their friends or play vid games online, but it wasn’t the same.

 Yes we enjoyed our family pool and we had movie nights, and we played board games and did puzzles galore, but the fact is that Lockdown Life was destroying our kids psyches – and ours too.

 NOBODY IS MADE FOR LOCKDOWN LIFE

 So when live school was offered as an option, yes we quickly signed up for it!

-Now it breaks my heart to see the kids have to wear masks all day (especially when we see that more and more evidence emerges that questions that efficacy of masks in all but controlled clinical environments, but the mask battle is not the subject of this article, if you want to know more about kids and masks read this article instead – it may shock you).
+Now it breaks my heart to see the kids have to wear masks all day (especially when we see that more and more evidence emerges that questions that efficacy of masks, but the mask battle is not the subject of this article, if you want to see a collection of medical evidence both for and against face masks effectiveness, read this article…

 The point is that, live school is a blessing and my kids are THRIVING again!